Saturday, May 30, 2026

 Preamble

-This is the fifty-fourth post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
+This is the fifty-sixth post in a new Art Resource series that specifically focuses on techniques used in creating artworks.
 For your convenience I have listed all the posts in this new series below:

 Drawing Art